jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 mislead a fella by up to 34 degrees in winter and summer.
 It's even less accurate at higher latitudes.
 Here's the truth:

-- The sun rises approximately in the east and sets approximately in the west.
+The sun rises approximately in the east and sets approximately in the west.
-- Twice a year, at the equinoxes, any deviation from due east and due west is negligible.
+Twice a year, at the equinoxes, any deviation from due east and due west is negligible.
-- The sun deviates northward in both rising and setting as we approach the June solstice.
+The sun deviates northward in both rising and setting as we approach the June solstice.
-- The sun deviates southward in both rising and setting as we approach the December solstice.
+It deviates southward as we approach the December solstice.
-- Deviation increases as you approach the poles.
+The deviation increases at higher latitudes.
-- Around the summer solstice in or near a polar circle, the sun may not set at all.
+Around the summer solstice in or near a polar circle, the sun may not set at all.
+{:.indent}

 ## Lie #2: The sun is directly south at noon.